-he son of a prominent theater director and actress, Nielsen was deeply immersed in the performing arts during his childhood in Copenhagen, a formative experience that influenced him throughout his life.
+The son of a prominent theater director and actress, Nielsen was deeply immersed in the performing arts during his childhood in Copenhagen, a formative experience that influenced him throughout his life.
 He quickly gained international recognition as an artist and theater designer in his younger years, with original illustrations exhibited and sold to collectors in London and New York.
 During the final years of his career, he worked as an art director for Disney on the landmark animation film Fantasia and completed a handful of public art commissions.
 While his published output was relatively small, Nielsen is consistently cited as a luminary among European illustrators of the 20th century, and his work continues to inspire generations of artists across disciplines.

-Kay Nielsen, East of the Sun and West of the Moon"Then he coaxed her down and took her home," illustration to The Lassie and her Godmother, 1913–14, Transparent watercolor, pen and brush and ink, gesso and metallic paint over graphite (left)
+"Then he coaxed her down and took her home," illustration to The Lassie and her Godmother, 1913–14, Transparent watercolor, pen and brush and ink, gesso and metallic paint over graphite (left)

 Nielsen’s illustrations for a compilation of Norse tales, poetically titled East of the Sun and West of the Moon: Old Tales from the North, were published in 1914.
 Today they are considered the bedrock of his legacy as a leading European illustrator of the 20th century.
 Nielsen’s broad cultural and historical interests, as well as his “sense of the supernatural,” are reflected in his highly detailed and densely patterned illustrations, revealing his love of Norse mythology and his knowledge of Japanese woodblock prints and Persian miniatures.